Rhopalomyia pomum

 Distribution

-Western North America, corresponding to the range of its Artemisia tridentata: primarily the Great Basin and adjacent regions of the United States including California, Nevada, Utah, Oregon, Idaho, Wyoming, and Colorado.
+Western North America, corresponding to the range of its plant Artemisia tridentata: primarily the Great Basin and adjacent regions of the United States including California, Nevada, Utah, Oregon, Idaho, Wyoming, and Colorado.

 Diet